asgaardlab/21-markos-test_case_improvement_framework-code/README.md

 ## Using Natural Language Processing Techniques to Improve Manual Test Case Descriptions

 This repository contains the source code of the experiments that we performed for our automated framework to improve the descriptions of new manual test cases.
+This work was published at the 44th International Conference on Software Engineering (ICSE) - Industry track (2022).
+In you can find the paper [here](https://markosviggiato.github.io/resources/Markos_ICSE_SEIP_2022.pdf)

 Currently, the framework automatically analyzes test cases written in natural language and provides three improvement recommendations:

 * Recommendations to **improve the terminology** of a new test case description based on existing test case descriptions through language modeling